By Pete Schmitt, CTO, cStor

 Modern SIEM solutions need to be nimble, distributed, and unencumbered by their architecture due to the sheer volume, velocity, and variety of information needed to truly give the Security Operations Center (SOC) one tool to rule them all.

 Many organizations leverage Splunk for various business, analytics, and IT needs, giving them the ability to leverage the same data and look at it through different lenses, using that intelligence as a market differentiator.
 The same information that gives your infrastructure team performance information on a database can be leveraged by business teams to trigger marketing campaigns, and by the security team to identify external database attacks via an exposed web server.
 It’s powerful intelligence that delivers actionable insight back to the right team, at the right time, in the right format.

-All these capabilities are available on-prem, in public cloud, in a SaaS hosted model, or any blend of those that works best for your organization.
+All these capabilities are available on-prem, in a public cloud, in a SaaS hosted model, or any blend of those that work best for your organization.

 To learn more on this subject join us for a free, 30-minute webinar on Wednesday, March 8, at 10 am PDT.